Evolution of SPI-induced disruptions in ASDEX Upgrade: Experimental setup

 \section{Experimental setup}

-The \ac{AUG} \ac{SPI} has three independent injection barrels, with three independent cold cells (for pellet desublimation), individual \acp{GT}, and separate shatter heads which are installed at the end of each \ac{GT}.
+The AUG SPI has three independent injection barrels, with three independent cold cells (for pellet desublimation), individual GTs, and separate shatter heads which are installed at the end of each GT.
 The three different shatter heads attached for the 2022 experiments allowed to disentangle the effects of fragment size and velocity distributions on the disruptions.
 The independent GTs also allow for simultaneous or synchronised injections.
 For the experiments in 2022, the following three shatter heads were installed~\cite{Dibon_2023_SPI, Heinrich_2024_SPI_Lab, Heinrich_2025_PhD, Heinrich_2025_frad}:

 \begin{enumerate} \item[GT1] \textbf{$25^{\circ}$, rectangular cross-section, long:} producing a collimated plume of smaller \& slower fragments.
-By matching the \ac{vperp} component w.r.t. the $12.5^{\circ}$ head, similar fragment size distributions are expected but with lower \ac{vfragment}.
+By matching the perpendicular velocity component~($\text{v}_\perp$) component w.r.t. the $12.5^{\circ}$ head, similar fragment size distributions are expected but with lower mean fragment velocity~($\text{v}_\textrm{fragment}$).
 This way, fragment size \& velocity effects can be disentangled. \item[GT2] \textbf{$25^{\circ}$, circular cross-section, short:} producing a fragment plume with increased spatial spread of smaller \& slower fragments.
-Note, the effective shattering angle depends on the exact impact position of the pellet in the circular head, hence the fragmentation process shows a larger variance in fragment size \& velocity distributions and fragments can show a swirling motion due to rotation inside the head~\cite{Peherstorfer_2022_fragmentation, Heinrich_2025_frad}. \item[GT3] \textbf{$12.5^{\circ}$, rectangular cross-section, long:} this head allows to inject a collimated plume of larger \& faster fragments for the same \ac{vpellet} compared to heads with a larger shattering angle. \end{enumerate}
+Note, the effective shattering angle depends on the exact impact position of the pellet in the circular head, hence the fragmentation process shows a larger variance in fragment size \& velocity distributions and fragments can show a swirling motion due to rotation inside the head~\cite{Peherstorfer_2022_fragmentation, Heinrich_2025_frad}. \item[GT3] \textbf{$12.5^{\circ}$, rectangular cross-section, long:} this head allows to inject a collimated plume of larger \& faster fragments for the same pre-shattering pellet velocity~($\text{v}_\textrm{pellet}$) compared to heads with a larger shattering angle. \end{enumerate}